Coleman Legal LLP Logo

 What is an electrical injury?

-Electrical injury occurs when the body experiences levels of current that will alter the electrophysiological function or cause tissue damage.
-In general tissue damage depends on the strength of the electrical field, the frequency and duration of current flow, and the tissue type that has been exposed.
-Most common injuries result from contact with commercial electrical power sources in the home and the workplace.
+Electrical injury occurs when the body experiences levels of current that alter electrophysiological function or cause tissue damage.
+In general, tissue damage depends on the strength of the electrical field, the frequency and duration of current flow, and the tissue type that has been exposed.
+Most common injuries result from contact with commercial electrical power sources in the home and workplace.

 Nerves and muscles communicate via small electrical pulses.
 An abnormal electrical current can directly stimulate nerves and muscles.
-When direct muscle stimulation occurs, the brain is no longer in control of the muscle and the person being shocked cannot move the hand away from the power source.
+When direct muscle stimulation occurs, the brain is no longer in control of the muscle, and the shocked person cannot move the hand away from the power source.
 This is known as a ‘not let go’ phenomenon.

 Even when the injury does not involve any visible tissue damage, electrical trauma survivors may be left with significant consequences.
 Even brief electrical shocks may result in permanent damage to components of the nervous system, resulting in subtle abnormalities or persistent pain.
 The impact of electrical shock on brain function can be immediate or delayed depending on the path of the current.